TheGooseyHonker/NDR-Engine/README.md

 ```
 =======================

+NDR Engine
-Engine for Merging and Contradicting 3D Waves
+for Merging and Contradicting 3D Waves

 A Brain-Inspired Engine for 3D Wave Processing: Design, Architecture, and Implementation of Simple I/O and NDR Clusters
 Executive Summary
 The increasing sophistication of computational systems drives a need for innovative, highly parallel, and physically inspired architectures capable of real-time, large-scale data manipulation.
 This report proposes, analyzes, and extends the design of an engine that processes multiple 3D wave inputs, merges them, generates an inverse (“contradictory”) wave for destructive interference, outputs a synthetic hybrid 3D wave, then splits this output along paths of least resistance—a modular paradigm scaling from trillions of simple I/O nodes into brain-scale, recursively connected “NDR Engine” clusters.
 We dissect each stage: input merging, contradictory wave generation, hybrid output creation, and output splitting, grounding the architecture in both physical wave theory and computational analogs.
 Finally, the massive macro-scale emergence—drawing inspiration from human neurobiology (specifically, the corpus callosum)—culminates in recursive mappings from wave flow to cognitive behaviors.